Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 Photos worthy of the ‘gram

-Take a trip to the west where views for days await.
-First off, head to Noirmont Point, then continue to the iconic St. Brelade’s Bay, a must-see spot for Bergerac fans.
 From there, head to St. Ouen’s Bay, where the endless stretch of golden, sandy beach is practically begging for an Instagram moment.
-Wind down your day and refuel at one of the delicious restaurants along the bay—because after all that exploring, you’ll have worked up an appetite.
+Wind down your day and refuel at one of the fantastic restaurants along the bay.
+After all that exploring, you’ll have worked up an appetite.

 Stops